sonic-net/SONiC/doc/sfp-refactor/sfp-refactor.md

 ## SfpBase Modifications

-SfpBase will gain two new methods in the new design: reload() and get_xcvr_api().
+SfpBase will gain two new methods in the new design: refresh_xcvr_api() and get_xcvr_api().
 Both will be called by xcvrd.

-*   reload() will be called at boot time (when the chassis constructs the SfpBase-derived objects) and on transceiver change events by xcvrd.
-Purpose is to update the XcvrApi in SfpBase for subsequent xcvr EEPROM-related operations.
+*   refresh_xcvr_api() is used to update the XcvrApi associated with the SfpBase object.
+This will need to be done on first access to a XcvrApi method and on transceiver change events.
-*   get_xcvr_api() is called by xcvrd to get a reference to the XcvrApi associated with the SfpBase object.
-The return value is based on the most recent call to reload(); that is, if a call to reload() occurs, get_xcvr_api() must be called again to get the correct XcvrApi.
+*   get_xcvr_api() is called by xcvrd to get a reference to the XcvrApi currently associated with the SfpBase object.
+If the current value is None (e.g. at initialization), then refresh_xcvr_api() will be called first to update it.

 ```
 # sonic-platform-common/sonic_platform_base/sfp_base.py